-Avira applies a variety of machine learning techniques to address today’s cyber-security challenges of scale, speed, and accuracy.
-We apply an ensemble of techniques: from Deep Learning and Convolutional Neural Networks to Supervised and Unsupervised machine learning.
-These techniques (models) are applied for detection tasks including malware detection and phishing detection, depending on the needs of the customers and the capabilities of the underlying platform.
+Avira applies a variety of machine learning techniques to address today’s cybersecurity challenges of scale, speed, and accuracy.
+We apply an ensemble of techniques: from deep learning and convolutional neural networks to supervised and unsupervised machine learning.
+These techniques (models) are applied for detection tasks including the detection of malware and phishing, depending on the needs of the customers and the capabilities of the underlying platform.

-AI cybersecurity solutions can only be as good as the data being fed into the Machine Learning platform, and Avira’s data is vast, rich and complex, this is the fuel powering Avira’s Machine Learning engine.
-Avira maintain databases containing hundreds of millions of malicious files, continually updated with fresh intelligence to offer real-time protection.
+AI cybersecurity solutions can only be as good as the data being fed into the machine learning platform, and Avira’s data is vast, rich, and complex.
+This is the fuel powering Avira’s machine learning engine.
+Avira maintains databases containing hundreds of millions of malicious files, continually updated with fresh intelligence to offer real-time protection.

-Supervised and unsupervised machine learning techniques offer significant benefit in terms of accurate and fast classification of malware.
-They offer very low False Positive rates, and very fast retraining times but they do require a large training base, extensive data expertise, and resources.
+Supervised and unsupervised machine learning techniques offer significant benefits in terms of accurate and fast classification of malware.
+They offer very low false positive rates, and very fast retraining times but they do require a large training base, extensive data expertise, and resources.

 NightVisionTM uses an ensemble of machine learning techniques because we’ve got the experience and skills in-house to choose the right model for the right job.
 The result is a system that benefits from super-low false positive rates and retraining times measured in minutes.
 This means we attain award-winning levels of accuracy and our customers remain vulnerable to new malware for the shortest possible time.

-Avira employs machine learning in our Anti-malware SDKs to provide the most possible accurate local threat assessment.
-At the same time it helps deliver one of the smallest system footprints in the cyber-security industry.
+Avira employs machine learning in our anti-malware SDKs to provide the most accurate local threat assessment possible.
+At the same time, it helps deliver one of the smallest system footprints in the cybersecurity industry.

 Feature engineering and extraction is best done by hand, and sometimes it needs to be automated.

 Avira collects vast amounts of anonymized data from its sensor networks.
-From our customers – consumers or business users, or from routers, firewalls and gateways, we get visibility into new and emerging malware.
-From our IoT SafeThings router agents we collect metadata and apply machine learning to classify usage patterns, and build a normalized model of use that detect anomalies.
+From our customers – consumers or business users-or from routers, firewalls and gateways, we get visibility into new and emerging malware.
+From our IoT SafeThings router agents, we collect metadata and apply machine learning to classify usage patterns and build a normalized model of use that detects anomalies.
 We do all of this to protect the users in the connected world.

 Avira's SafeThings allows service providers and router manufacturers to protect customers' smart homes from IoT threats.Learn more